AnandKum4r/Employee-Management-System/README.md

 - ⚛️ React (Functional Components, Hooks)
 - ⚡ Vite (for fast development)
 - 💨 Tailwind CSS (for modern UI)
-- 🔒 SweetAlert2 (for alerts and confirmation dialogs)
 - 🌐 LocalStorage (for storing users and tasks)
 - 🔁 React Router DOM (for page routing)